-Click the Delete All button to remove all access profiles from this table.
+Click the Delete All button to remove all access profiles from this table except profile ID 1 and 2.

 Click the Show Details button to display the information of the specific profile ID entry.

 Click the Add/View Rules button to view or add ACL rules within the specified profile ID.